If energy needs to be saved, there are good ways to do it.

 To some extent it obviously depends on how questions are asked.

-And what's the point of banning bulbs that presumably in that case won't be bought as much, and so give (even) less energy savings - but might still have a welcome use for the few who do want to buy them?
+Indeed, if happily buying the "great new bulbs": what in that case is the point of banning bulbs that presumably in that case won't be bought as much, and so give (even) less energy savings - but might still have a welcome use for the few who do want to buy them?

 As it happens, from consumer surveys (including the USA Today poll), most people have in fact bought and tried alternative fluorescent light bulbs (CFLs) - but don't use them for all their lighting.